 Athleticism and flexibility are crucial elements of numerous sports requiring movement and physical exertion.
 For dancers, flexibility is imperative to performing smoothly and avoiding injuries.

 The most popular dancing moves are splints, which require utter physical flexibility.
-This element, additionally, helps make dancing seem effortless and dancers elegant, and graceful.
+This element, additionally, helps make dancing seem effortless and dancers elegant and graceful.
 Therefore, nearly all dance forms emphasize it quite a bit.

 Dancers can Get Injured While Performing